Karol-pl/Karol-pl/README.md

 # Hi there 👋

-### I'm Karol and I come from Poland.
-Long story short I like programming, especially web development.
-On daily basis I work with JavaScript, NodeJS, or TypeScript.
-I've got experience with frameworks like Express, React, NextJS and Hugo.
+### I'm Karol, originally I come from Poland but for over a year now I'm living in Brazil.
+I'm a web developer working (remotely) with various tools and frameworks build around JavaScript.

 <br />
 <br />